 When it’s time to introduce your fish to the tank, following these steps will give you the best chance of your turtle and fish living together successfully.

 1. Make sure you have provided some hiding places for your fish, so they can escape your turtle.

-2. Adult slider turtles are far less likely to eat your fish than juveniles due to having a more herbivorous diet.
+2. Adult slider turtles are far less likely to eat fish than juveniles due to having a more herbivorous diet.
 If your slider hasn’t reached its full size, wait until it has before adding fish.

 3. Feed your turtle before you add the fish.
 If your turtle’s hungry and you add a few fish into the tank, be prepared for your turtle to think it’s dinner time.

 4. Watch your turtle’s reaction when the fish are added.
 If it swims up and starts nipping away at them you’ll more than likely need to remove the fish.

 No, turtles and goldfish shouldn’t be tank mates.

 Goldfish are cold water fish, so the tank would be too warm for them to thrive.
 Some varieties of goldfish have long-flowing fins and slow swimming.

 What Cleaner Fish Can Live With Turtles?